-The Sociology Department Director of Graduate Studies (DGS) is Karen V. Hansen.
+For the 2021-22 academic year, the Sociology Department's Acting Director of Graduate Studies (DGS) is Laura Miller.
 The DGS is the faculty member responsible for chairing the Graduate Committee and supervising the implementation of graduate policies.
 The DGS represents the Department to the Graduate School of Arts and Sciences.